Men's and Women's Divisions Rule Clarifications:

 Coed Division Rule Clarifications:

-Five coed divisions will be offered on Saturday, July 5th and Monday, September 1st (AA, A, B, Novice, and Juniors).
-Two women may play together in a coed division.
+Two women may play together in a coed division (but one must play with the male restrictions in Reverse Coed).
 Boys 14 and under may play with another male in any coed division.
-Regular coed divisions will be played on a men's height net on July 5.
-Reverse coed divisions will be played on a women's height net on September 7.
-Men may not attack or block the ball in front of the 10' line in reverse coed on September 7.
+Regular coed divisions will be played on a men's height net on July 2.
+Reverse coed divisions will be played on a women's height net on September 3.
+Men may not attack or block the ball in front of the 10' line in reverse coed on September 3.
 All divisions will play on short (8m x 8m) courts with antennae.

 Juniors Division Rule Clarifications:

-The Juniors division is for any youth who are currently 17 and younger.
+The Juniors division is for any youth who are currently 15 and younger.
 One boy must be 14 or younger to play with another male in this and any other coed division.
-Two girls may play together on July 5.
-Juniors divisions will be played on a women's height net on July 5 and September 7.
+Two girls may play together on July 2.
+Juniors divisions are played on a women's height net.

 Parent-Child Division Rule Clarifications: